 Rabbi Elie Kaunfer

-Rabbi Elie Kaunfer is co-founder, rosh yeshiva and executive director of Mechon Hadar and on the Talmud faculty at Yeshivat Hadar.
-A graduate of Harvard College, he was ordained at the Jewish Theological Seminary, where he also completed an MA and is pursuing a doctorate in liturgy.
+Rabbi Elie Kaunfer is co-founder and executive director of Mechon Hadar and on the Talmud faculty at Yeshivat Hadar.
+A graduate of Harvard College, he was ordained at the Jewish Theological Seminary, where he also completed an MA and a doctorate in liturgy.
 A Wexner Graduate Fellow, Elie is a co-founder of Kehilat Hadar and in 2009 Newsweek named him one of the top 50 rabbis in America.
 He was selected as an inaugural AVI CHAI Fellow, and is the author of Empowered Judaism: What Independent Minyanim Can Teach Us About Building Vibrant Jewish Communities (Jewish Lights, 2010).

 Click here to learn more about Empowered Judaism: What Independent Minyanim Can Teach Us About Building Vibrant Jewish Communities.

 Email Rabbi Elie Kaunfer

 Yedidah Koren is a faculty member of Yeshivat Hadar and the Drisha institute in New York.
 She is currently pursuing an MA in Talmud at Tel Aviv University, and is a fellow of the Advanced Talmudic Institute at Matan Jerusalem.
 Yedidah is a graduate of the departments of Talmud and Classics at the Hebrew University in Jerusalem, and has also studied at Drisha, Migdal Oz and Midreshet Lindenbaum, and was a fellow at Yeshivat Hadar, Summer 2010.
 She also is a member of the steering committe of Yehivat Talpiot in Jerusalem.